-We were a little conflicted seeing them as they are sitting in a souvenir shop gracefully waiting for someone to take a photo with them and perhaps in turn you would buy something from the shop.
+We were a little conflicted seeing them as they are sitting in a souvenir shop gracefully waiting for someone to take a photo with them and perhaps, in turn, you would buy something from the shop.

 We then headed to the floating gardens.
 These were amazing and the vegetables, mainly tomatoes and zucchinis at the time of our visit, were massive.
 The captain navigated his way through the narrow canals and the other boats, and we ended up at our last stop of the day, the jumping cat monastery (Nga Hpe Kyaun monastery).

-As you walk around check out the collection of images showing the story of the Buddha.
+As you walk around, check out the collection of images showing the story of the Buddha.

-You can arrange the boat tour to end at sunset but we left at 8am and got back at 3 or 4pm.
+You can arrange the boat tour to end at sunset, but we left at 8 am and got back at 3 or 4 pm.
 Perhaps if we had done some more of the handicraft stops we would have seen sunset also.

 There are some other really cool things to do while staying in town.
 You can hire a bike and ride the circuit through town towards a local winery and stop for a tasting before heading off on your bike again toward the monastery.

-They may try and charge you more than you should pay and tell you it takes longer than is does, but it should cost around 5000 Kyats for the boat.
+They may try and charge you more than you should pay and tell you it takes longer than it really does, but it should cost around 5000 Kyats for the boat.
 Our bargaining wasn’t the best and we paid 7000 Kyats.